horychen/snippets/README.md

 The differnce is that Obsidian can have a side-by-side preview window (as in VS Code) if you hold ctrl and left click on the preview button on the right top corner.
 > see papaya电脑教室's youtube video on Obsidian.

+I personally prefer how Obsidian handles it when I paste a image from the pasteboard into the document.

 # Install PyTorch CUDA
 I install torch from [Start Locally | PyTorch](https://pytorch.org/get-started/locally/#windows-pip) with following command: